XiTanna/XiTanna/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on the nanoscale heat transport behavior of electrochemical solid-liquid interfaces, with specific emphasis on batteries and supercapacitors.
+- 🔭 I’m currently working on the intricacies of atomic-level interfaces and transport phenomena within the electric double layer, with a particular focus on its dynamic processes of formation and relaxation, as well as the resultant heat generation.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...